801labs/801labs.org/content/research/bash-command-injection.md

 One scenario is when the actor has a brief time window of opportunity to enter commands on your keyboard.
 By quickly editing `.bashrc`, they may gain persistence.
 Another scenario might be if they can trick a victim into running a malicious shell script and they want a reliable, one-liner payload.
 Another scenario might involve an attacker who already owns the victim’s account, but needs to avoid certain canaries (i.e. alerts of compromise) or countermeasures.

+Yet another, potentially powerful exploit, could involve a compromised authentication server.
+Speculatively, if an attacker can add or control account names in the server's database, providing a login as `$(some-command)` might allow for code execution on a network host that would otherwise offer few inroads.  `some-command` could launch a reverse shell, for instance, to help traverse a firewall.
+This is an area for future research.

 # Mitigation, Part 1
+To put it simply: if an attacker can control the user name, a defender must watch out for expansion by \u.
+If the attacker can control `PS1` or `PROMPT_COMMAND` directly, it doesn't necessarily matter what the user name is; the defender must protect the environment variables.
+These are similar attack vectors that share a common, final pathway.
+In practice, both should be guarded against in accordance with one's threat model, resources, and priorities.
+Eliminating all command substitution entirely would be an effective, but quite extreme, measure, and one not likely to be worth the costs in most cases.
+Not to mention, it would generally require a custom (though relatively straightforward) patch to stop it.
+User name-based command substitution, on the other hand, should be effectively stopped by the aforementioned source patch in future bash releases.

-Beyond universal security principles, specific mitigations for this category of attack could include periodic or automatic verification of the contents of `.bashrc`, `/etc/environment`, any routine scripts, and specific environment variables.
+Beyond universal security principles (including hardening and regular audits/updates on any network authentication servers), specific mitigations for command substitution attacks could include periodic or automatic verification of the contents of `.bashrc`, `/etc/environment`, any routine scripts, and specific environment variables.
 It’s worth being aware that modules like PAM can also set environment variables, although an exploit at this level would entail more dire concerns.

 `PS1` and `PROMPT_COMMAND` can both contain commands to validate themselves and/or the other variable, and alert the user if an unexpected state is detected.  `PROMPT_COMMAND` could reset `PS1` to a trusted value.
 Either could do a checksum on the variable, or use a low-cost hash function, and compare against a trusted value (such as a value or hash stored in a write-protected file).
 This would be an imperfect, but relatively inexpensive, method for situations where you could screen for changes in `PS1`.